kevinabrandon/sunsetpi/README.md

 ## Future Plans
 - [x] Add configuration to save data to an external drive.
   - [ ] Daily backup to a network drive.
-- [ ] Use localized sunrise/sunset times to start and stop the timelapse.
+- [x] Use localized sunrise/sunset times to start and stop the timelapse.
-- [ ] Slow down the timelapse around the sunset or make a seperate sunset-only timelapse without affecting the day-long timelapse.
+- [x] Slow down the timelapse around the sunset.
+  - [ ] Make a seperate sunset-only timelapse without affecting the day-long timelapse.
 - [ ] Automatically add title and end screens
   * Perhaps use a photo with a Ken Burns effect with a title and the date in the subtitle.
 - [ ] Automatically add royalty free music to the videos.